 ICRW publishes “Women, Food Security and Agriculture in a Global Marketplace,” which challenges the agricultural development community to recognize women farmers as key economic agents of change who contribute to agricultural and economic growth and food security.

-ICRW celebrates its 40th anniversary by merging with Re:Gender to pursue our common mission of gender equality and by conferring the annual Champions for Change Awards to U.S. Supreme Court Justice Ruth Bader Ginsburg, Melinda French Gates, Jill Sheffield, and Geeta Rao Gupta.
+ICRW celebrates its 40th anniversary with a series of events in Washington, DC, New Delhi, India and Copenhagen at the Women Deliver conference.
+Each event honored visionary leaders for gender equity with ICRW’s Champions for Change Awards, including U.S. Supreme Court Justice Ruth Bader Ginsburg, Melinda French Gates, Women Deliver founder Jill Sheffield and former ICRW president, Geeta Rao Gupta.

-ICRW opens up the Africa Regional Office in Kampala, Uganda.
-This office will focus on research on women and girls in the entire Africa region and will serve as a platform for dialogue around gender and development.
+ICRW opens the Africa Regional Office, with headquarters straddling Kampala, Uganda and Nairobi, Kenya.
+This office focuses on research on women and girls in the entire Africa region and serves as a regional platform for dialogue around gender and development.